RoseSMP/.github/profile/README.md

 ### Projects

- - [wiki](https://github.com/RoseSMP/wiki): the wiki for our minecraft server, made with github pages and Jekyll
  - [clean](https://github.com/RoseSMP/clean): a modern jekyll theme used on the wiki

+ - ~~[wiki](https://github.com/RoseSMP/wiki): the wiki for our minecraft server, made with github pages and Jekyll~~
+    - Now we're using MediaWiki for our wiki.
+See it [here](https://newwiki.luminamc.com/)

 ### Members